Law School: Timeline

 - Pursue extra-curricular activities.
 Consider volunteer work (the Bonner Center for Service and Learning at Oberlin can help).
 Develop leadership skills.
 But remember, it's quality, not quantity that counts.

 - Talk to people in the legal profession.
-Have Career Services help you connect with alumni.
+Have the Career Center help you connect with alumni.

 - Consider doing a winter term internship or project that will expose you to law practice.
-Check out the winter term internships offered through Career Services (the deadline to apply is usually in the second week of November).
+Check out the winter term internships offered through the Career Center (the deadline to apply is usually in the second week of November).

 - Consider doing a summer internship.
-Use the resources of the Office of Career Services to help you find an internship.
+Use the resources of the Career Center to help you find an internship.

 - Develop a resume with the help of a Career Advisor.